tomhmoses/OnlineBhamTimetableConverter/README.md

 # Example
 Visit [my pythonanywhere](https://tomhmoses.pythonanywhere.com/timetable/) site to see it on action.

-As of writing this README, it currently fully works!

-(thanks to the pytonanywhere team for helping me [solve some issues](https://www.pythonanywhere.com/forums/topic/13594/))

 # What happens
 - The user enters their details into my website running through flask.
 These details are then validated and passed into the main program: